behavioral-data/bdatasets-backend/mid.md

 Accessing the nlp-corpora requires UW CSE department server access (e.g., to the machines `{recycle,bicycle,tricycle}@cs.washington.edu`) so that they can view the department filesystem.
-The nlp-corpora directory is located on the department filesystem at `/projects/nlp-corpora/`.
+The nlp-corpora directory is located on the department filesystem at `/projects/bdata/datasets`.
 Anyone with a UW CSE account can log onto the department servers and view the files there.
 (For those without a UW CSE account, see the [access outside UW CSE section](#access-outside-uw-cse).)

-The corpora are read-only (this is enforced by our crawler) so that they stay in a known, clean state.
+The data are read-only (this is enforced by our crawler) so that they stay in a known, clean state.
 To work with files from the corpora, please copy them to a local directory, e.g., with `scp`.